OlegKrechkovskiy/cobalt-liquid/README.md

 3. Use the cursor keys to preview the colors of the theme.
 Select the cobalt-liquid theme and press Enter.

-## For proper operation, it is recommended to install
+## To work correctly with the syntax of the Liquid and Shopify languages, it is recommended to install

 - [Liquid Languages Support][liquid-languages-support-ext-url]
 - [Shopify Liquid Template Snippets][shopify-liquid-template-snippets-ext-url]